 Finally, you make decisions about what actions, if any, you need to take and you take those actions – your A. I also have an article on carrying out improvement projects.

-That’s the sort of work that I do.
-Helping clients identify what they need from their accounts and putting in place the procedures that will give the information and finally helping them analyze the results and implement the improvement strategies.
+That’s the sort of work that I do to help clients use accounts to manage business.
+This includes identifying what they need from their accounts and putting in place the procedures that will give the information and finally helping them analyze the results and implement the improvement strategies.

 If you feel this would be of benefit to you, feel free to contact me by phone at 086 2323525 or email email@example.com.